 - 1. Traditional IRA to Roth IRA Conversions.
-You may convert all or a portion of your traditional IRA assets to a Roth, including Roth SEP, IRA.
+You may convert all or a portion of your traditional IRA assets to a Roth IRA.
 Your conversion assets (excluding prorated nondeductible contributions) are subject to federal income tax.
 Your conversion must be reported to the IRS.
-You cannot convert any aggregate RMDs not taken for the year.
-The 10 percent early-distribution additional tax does not apply to conversions.
-If you elect to convert your assets using a rollover transaction, the - 60-day rule applies.
-The one per 1-year limitation does not apply to conversions.

-Traditional IRA and Roth IRA Recharacterizations.
+The 10 percent early-distribution penalty tax does not apply to conversions.
+If you elect to convert your assets using a rollover transaction, the 60-day rule applies.
+The one per 1-year limitation does not apply to conversions. - Traditional IRA and Roth IRA Recharacterizations.
 You may recharacterize, or choose to treat all or a portion of your regular (including catch-up) traditional IRA contribution as a regular Roth must complete a recharacterization no later than your federal income tax-filing due date, including extensions, for the year you make the initial contribution.
 If you timely file your federal income tax return, you may still recharacterize as late as October 15 for calendar year filers.
 Recharacterizations must occur by transfer, which means that the assets, adjusted for gains and losses on the recharacterized amount, must be transferred into another IRA.
 The recharacterized contribution is treated as though you deposited it into the second IRA on the same day you actually deposited it in the first IRA.
 Recharacterization transactions are reported to the IRS.
 The election to recharacterize may be completed on your behalf after your death.
-A written notice of recharacterization, as defined by Treasury Regulations, is required for recharacterization transactions
+A written notice of recharacterization, as defined by Treasury Regulations, is required for recharacterization transactions.